UoW-CPC/rabbda-university-portal/README.md

  * Hive: analyse the data with the SQL-like Hive query language.
  * Pig: analyse the data with the scripting language Pig Latin.

-Introduces technologies: RDBMS, Hadoop HDFS, Hive, and Pig.
+Introduced technologies: RDBMS, Hadoop HDFS, Hive, and Pig.

 ### Getting Started Guide